in-toto/specification/in-toto-spec.md

 prior to performing some step.
 The specifics of these deployments, however, are considered out of scope for the in-toto specification.
 Note that such scenarios may also be addressed with sufficient separation between components generating in-toto metadata and those executing a supply chain step.
+For example, in-toto's reference implementation provides the in-toto-record tool that can be used for such separation.

 Finally, in-toto inherently does not protect against attackers replaying older, as-yet unexpired layouts.
 To ensure the right layouts are used during the